Properly Care For Chives In A Pot

 Chives need quite a lot of water, especially potted chives must not dry out under any circumstances.
 First yellow leaves are often a sign that the plant is too dry.
 The substrate should be kept evenly moist, but not wet.
 Waterlogging should be avoided at all costs.
 About every four weeks, you should feed your chives with liquid vegetable or herb fertilizer – chives are a heavy grower, which means they need lots of nutrients.
 Cut the stalks about two inches above the soil; flower-bearing stalks are no longer edible.
 On the other hand, flowers and buds can also be used in the kitchen.
 In winter, the chives can remain on the balcony, but the planter should be wrapped with a fleece or similar.

-See also Grass Sowing Your Lawn In Frost: Is It Possible?
+See also How To Maintain Your Lawn In Summer

 Tips & Tricks